TUM-DSE/uCache/README.md

 If you do not have Nix installed, you can either install it using the instructions [here](https://nixos.org/download/), or use our provided Docker image that sets up a working Nix environment with `just -f benchmarks/init.just enter_docker`
 TODO: make the docker image work

-#### 2. System configuration

-TODO: add settings:
-- performance governor
-- any other parameters ?

-#### 3. Benchmarks configuration
+#### 2. Benchmarks configuration

+The different "justfiles" contain parameters of the evaluation.
+You do not need to modify the parameters in the individual justfiles (under the `benchmark` directory).

+However, you should modify the PCI ID of the SSD you will use for the experiments.
+You can get this PCI ID by running `sudo lspci` and finding your device.
+If the SSD is currently mounted with the nvme driver, you may match the PCI ID to the current mount number by running `ls /sys/bus/pci/devices/0000:{PCI_ID}/nvme`.
-Instruct them to look at the parameters at the top of the justfiles
+Once you have the PCI ID, modify the `ssd_id` variable at the top of the `justfile` in the root directory (line 5).
-- number of repetitions
-- PCI ID of the SSD
-- other benchmark specific parameters.

 ### Using our cluster's machine

-In case you do not have a machine that can reproduce all experiments, we can provide access to a machine in our cluster (hostname: `irene`).
+In case you do not have a machine that can reproduce all experiments, we can provide access to a machine in our cluster (hostname: `irene`) with a PCI 5.0 SSD.

 **IMPORTANT**: The `/home/` directory is synchronized across our cluster using NFS.
 Please use the `/scratch/{your_username}/` folder instead.